keepassxreboot/keepassxc-org/blog/_posts/2018-02-24-pwned-database.md

 A quick first test of the top [10 most-popular passwords](https://en.wikipedia.org/wiki/List_of_the_most_common_passwords) of 2017 gave no surprising results.
 All 10 were found fairly easily towards the top of the file.
-The first fun fact: adding whitespace to the end of the passwords tends fails to return results. " 12345678" can be found in line 4778908, but "12345678 " does not exist.
+But here's the fun fact: adding whitespace to the end of the passwords more often than not fails to return results. " 12345678" can be found in line 4778908, but "12345678 " does not exist.

 So here we directly have our problem: despite the (seemingly) huge mass of half a billion passwords, it's surprisingly trivial to create password variants that are not in